walle89/SwedbankJson/docs/authentication.md

 Unlike security token with one time code, this type of token needs a 8 digit control number before it can generate a response code.
 The response code is a 8 digit number used to enter into the app to verify authentication.

-From the perspective of login in into one of the mobile apps, the flow should look like this:
+From the perspective of login into one of the mobile apps, the flow should look like this:

 **Choose "Säkerhetsdosa" -> Enter control number into security token -> Enter response code -> Authenticated**

-Currenty there is only an alfa implementation of this authentication method.
-If you are intrested to try it out, [send me an email](http://wallmander.net/contact/) (NOTE: *Not* for support, [create an issue for that](https://github.com/walle89/SwedbankJson/issues)).
+Currently there is only an alfa implementation of this authentication method.
+If you are interested to try it out, [send me an email](http://wallmander.net/contact/) (NOTE: *Not* for support, [create an issue for that](https://github.com/walle89/SwedbankJson/issues)).

 ## Personal code - Discontinued
 Swedbank discontinued personal code authentication method in February 2016.